zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 478.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 The Learning Guide will help you improve your  English even faster.

 This episode is called “Having Plumbing Problems.”
 It’s a  dialogue between Mickey and Colleen, and uses a lot of vocabulary that you would associate with plumbing.
 Let’s get started.